-Kaulkin Media is the most credible publisher of specialized news and information for the accounts receivable management (or "debt collection") industry. insideARM.com is the firm's flagship website, with over 60,000 subscribers including collection agencies and law firms, debt buyers, creditors, suppliers of technology and services to these groups, regulators, industry investors, and many other interested parties.
+Kaulkin Media is the most credible publisher of specialized news and information for the accounts receivable management (or "debt collection") industry.
+With over 60,000 subscribers including collection agencies and law firms, debt buyers, creditors, suppliers of technology and services to these groups, regulators, industry investors, and many other interested parties.